2003 Bawean incident: Incident

 The incident began at 11:38 UTC+7:00 on 3 July 2003 when military-civilian radar at Ngurah Rai International Airport in Denpasar, Bali detected suspicious movement of several aircraft northwest of Bawean Island, with the altitude observed to be between 15000 ft to 35000 ft and speed of 450 kn.
 The movement of these aircraft was also reported by a nearby commercial Boeing 737-200 of Bouraq Airlines.
 Because the aircraft later disappeared from radar, the Sector II National Air Defense Command and the National Air Defense Operations Center did not report it to the headquarters.

 Three hours later radar detected more activity on the Green 63 civil flight route near Bawean Island or 66 nmi from Surabaya.

 Because the aircraft were not communicating with air traffic control, it was deemed dangerous for civil aviation.
 At 15:00, the commander of the Second National Air Defense Sector Command formally requested the permission to visually identify the suspicious radar contacts by sending interceptors.

 A pair of armed F-16B Fighting Falcons of 3rd Air Squadron took off from Iswahjudi AFB at 17:02 and were sent to the reported location.
 The two F-16B fighter jets, tail number TS-1602 and TS-1603, had just returned from military operation in Aceh.
-The TS-1603, callsign Falcon 1 were piloted by Capt.
+The TS-1603, callsign Falcon 1 was piloted by Capt.
 Ian Fuady (flight leader) and Capt.
-Fajar Adriyanto, while TS-1602, callsign Falcon 2, were flown by Capt.
+Fajar Adriyanto, while TS-1602, callsign Falcon 2, was flown by Capt.
 Tony Harjono and Capt.
 Satriyo Utomo.
-Each aircraft were armed with two AIM-9P-4 missiles and a single 20 mm autocannon with 450 rounds.
+Each aircraft was armed with two AIM-9P-4 missiles and a single 20 mm autocannon with 450 rounds.

 The F-16s were guided to the reported location by Surabaya air surveillance radar.
 The ground radar detected five unidentified aircraft.
 At 17:21, Falcon 1 detected two unidentified aircraft at a range of 35 NM, with Surabaya radar informing that the two aircraft were heading towards the F-16s.
-A minute later at 17:22, both sides were involved in jamming each other electronics.
+A minute later at 17:22, both sides were involved in jamming each other's electronics.
 Moments later, Falcon 1 was radar locked by the target, which ended up being identified as US Navy F/A-18 Hornets.
 Dogfight ensued between both sides, which lasted for 18 minutes.
 At the same time, Falcon 1 also spotted an aircraft carrier, two frigates and a tanker heading east.

 The engagement ended when Falcon 2 rocked its wings and Falcon 1 successfully establishing a radio communication with the F/A-18s.
 The American aircraft claimed to be operating in international waters.

 After establishing contact, the F/A-18s flew away and landed at USS Carl Vinson and the F-16s returned to Iswahjudi Air Force Base.